djnrg/PulseGenerator/README.md

 PulseGenerator
 ==============

-Pulse Generator base on Arduino
+Pulse Generator base on Arduino.

+Change static voltage (max.
+24V) to PWM.

+In this evolution we may setup frequency [1-500] and Duty Cycle [0-99].